 Commitment to joining the group for a certain period of time, at least one year is recommended, can bring significant improvement in communication skills and personal relationships.

 The group will meet once a week for 90 minutes.
-It will consist of approximately 10 people, both males and females.
-The group will be conducted by two psychoterapists – a man and a woman.
-This group will meet each Wednesday in late afternoon /early evening close to Karlovo náměstí (yellow/B metro line).
+It will consist of approximately 6 - 8 people, both males and females.
+The group will be conducted by a psychotherapist.
+This group will meet each Wednesday early evening close to Karlovo náměstí (yellow/B metro line).

 Not all issues that can motivate a person to pursue group therapy can be listed here.
 An interview with group conductors will help determine of whether this group will be helpful to your specific problems.